-The deadline to submit entries for this year’s contest is July 15, 2016.
-Students enrolled in Alamance, Guilford and Forsyth County Schools can submit a 150-250 word essay explaining what music in general, and jazz specifically, means in their lives; which instrument they would like to win and how a new instrument would help them achieve their goals.
-Click HERE to download contest entry package.
+The deadline to submit entries for this year’s contest is July 14, 2018.
+Students enrolled in North Carolina middle and high schools can submit a 150-250 word essay explaining what music in general, and jazz specifically, means in their lives; which instrument they would like to win and how a new instrument would help them achieve their goals.